Aberystwyth University: Department of Physics

 Physics was first taught at Aberystwyth as part of Natural Philosophy, Astronomy and Mathematics under N. R. Grimley, soon after the foundation of the University College.
 It became a department in 1877, under the leadership of F. W. Rudler.
 The department was located in the south wing of what is now the Old College, but later moved to the Physics Building on the Penglais Campus.
 The first chair in Physics was offered to D. E. Jones in 1885.
 Before the First World War, much of the early research in the department was undertaken in Germany.
 Early research in the 1900s was concerned with electrical conductivity and quantum theory, later moving into thermal conductivity and acoustics.
 In 1931, the department hosted the Faraday Centenary Exhibition.
 E. J. Williams was appointed to the Chair of Physics in 1938 where he continued his research into sub-atomic particles using a cloud chamber.
 Following the Second World War, research was concerned with mechanical and nuclear physics, later moving into the fields of air density, experimental rocket launching equipment and radar.

 Department of Psychology

 In 2007, Aberystwyth established psychology as a "Centre for Applied Psychology" within the Department of International Politics.
 By 2011, psychology had moved into its current premises in Penbryn 5 on the Penglais Campus.
-The department has over 300 undergraduate students, with degrees accredited by the British Psychological Society.
+The department has over 550 undergraduate students, with degrees accredited by the British Psychological Society and is home to an MSc in Behaviour Change.